robertnathe/SingularValueDecomposition_SVD/README.md

 Matrix Market SVD Solver

-This C++ program reads a matrix A and a vector B from files in Matrix Market coordinate format, solves the linear system A·X = B using Singular Value Decomposition (SVD), and writes the solution vector X back to disk.
+The C++ program reads a matrix A and a vector B from files in Matrix Market coordinate format, solves the linear system A·X = B using Singular Value Decomposition (SVD), and writes the solution vector X to the disk.
 The program uses the Eigen library for linear algebra operations.

 Features